Game Design School Options in Charlotte

 This game design and development certificate is available to students who already have a bachelor's degree or are in the process of obtaining one at the University of North Carolina at Charlotte.
 The program consists of five undergraduate game design courses on topics such as artificial intelligence, computer graphics and audio processing for computing.
 For admission, students must know two higher-level computer languages and fulfill specific math requirements.

-Bachelor of Science in Computer Science with Focus Area on Game Design and Development
+Bachelor of Science in Computer Science with a Focus Area on AI, Robotics and Gaming

-The University of North Carolina at Charlotte offers a 4-year Bachelor of Science in Computer Science program that provides prospective students with the option to explore a focused concentration in game design and development.
-The area of emphasis includes coursework in computer graphics, basic and advanced courses in game design and development, game engine construction, artificial intelligence for computer games and audio processing for entertainment computing.
+The University of North Carolina at Charlotte offers a 4-year Bachelor of Science in Computer Science program that provides prospective students with the option to explore a focused concentration in AI, robotics and gaming.
+The area of emphasis includes coursework in computer graphics, basic and advanced courses in game design and development, software engineering and artificial intelligence for computer games.

 Graduate Certificate in Game Design and Development